JaberQezelbash/RAG_Llama/README.md

 Unlike a simple fine-tuning project, this project intentionally makes **RAG the core component**.
 The model is not trained only to memorize support answers.
 Instead, each supervised fine-tuning example is built around retrieved context from a FAISS-based knowledge base, and the validation pipeline also follows the same retrieve → rerank → generate workflow.

-> ⚠️ Disclaimer: This project is only for research, education, and portfolio demonstration.
+> ⚠️ Disclaimer: This project is only for experimentation and portfolio demonstration.
+It is not intended for real patient care or decision support.

 ## Motivation